 Onsite data backup generally involves storing critical data periodically on local storage services.
 These services can include DVDs, hard drives, CDs or magnetic tapes.
 The benefits to onsite storage are immediate access to data, no need for Internet access and there are limited expenses involved.
 Onsite data storage has a very serious disadvantage to offsite storage.
 If there is a disaster like a fire or flood, the data stored onsite can be destroyed.
 These onsite units can also be stolen, with the result being a loss of money, time and critical data.

 Offsite data backup means storing important information on a remote server, usually over the Internet on a cloud server, often with a managed service provider.
 The advantages of offsite storage include data being preserved during a catastrophic event or when a major change happens in the company.
 Data can be accessed from any location with Internet access and backup data can be shared with more than one remote location.

 Small businesses need to make data recovery a priority and have a plan in the event of a disaster or security breach, which should be used with a business continuity plan.
-This way, you not only have a way of recovering your data, but the company can continue to run without downtime, and your customers have no idea you have been impacted by anything serious.
+This way, you not only have a way of recovering your data, but the company can continue to run without downtime, and your clients have no idea you have been impacted by anything serious.
 Since small businesses do not have the resources that large corporations do, it makes sense to hire an IT managed service provider to handle data recovery and manage it in the event of a disaster.